The Last Clinics Standing

 Below, we look at just some of the states that are down to a single clinic or have seen a precipitous reduction in the number of clinics over the past 25 years because of abortion restrictions.
 Sadly, this is likely what more and more of the country may start to look like.

-In 1992, Arkansas had eight abortion clinics.
-Today it has three.
+In 1992, Arkansas had eight abortion facilities, including clinics, hospitals, and doctors' offices.
+By 2014, it had four abortion facilities, three of which were clinics.
+Today the number of clinics remains at three.
 And, depending on how a federal appeals court rules in a pending case, it could soon have only one.

 That is what happened over the summer, when a federal appeals court allowed a law virtually identical to the one struck down by the Supreme Court in 2016 to take effect.
 The Arkansas decision made medication abortion (aka abortion with pills) unavailable in the entire state by requiring clinics that provide the service to have an agreement with OB-GYNs who have admitting privileges at a nearby hospital.
 (Recall this is the same type of law that the Supreme Court found unconstitutional just two years ago.)
 And that could happen again — this time on a permanent basis — if the appeals court rules in favor of the state once more.